 For the majority of these cases, you can use various migration tools.
 However, some of them support migration from Gmail to G Suite (case 3) but do not support migration in the opposite direction.
 Some of them (for example, the Google migration service) support migration in different directions for Gmail and Calendars but cannot migrate Google Drive files.

-To save time and finances for the G Suite admin, it is recommended to find one service that can provide all types of migration for all G Suite services.
+To save time and finance for the G Suite admin, it is recommended to find one service that can provide all types of migration for all G Suite services.

 Why You Need a Migration Tool with Version Control